cailean17/spotify-unwrapped/README.md

 ## How the ML Model works

   Spotify API offers raw data on a track's features.
 I focused on using three main features which include danceability, energy, and valence to accurately determine a mood of a song.
 By compiling 100s of songs from premade spotify playlists for specific moods, I created learning and testing data.
 The ML Model is built using brain.js and runs realtime on the browser.
 Currently, it can accurately classify tracks under 4 moods: Happy, Sad, Energetic, or Calm.
+Furthermore, the second ML Model also uses Spotify Data and finds songs that share similar track features.